lucee/lucee-docs/docs/recipes/ai.md

 # AI (Experimental)

-Lucee 6.2 comes with experimental support for AI integration, which will be finalized with the release of Lucee 7.
-Please note that this documentation is subject to change in the future.
-The goal is to keep the implementation as open as possible to allow easy adaptation to future advancements in this sector.
+Lucee 6.2 includes experimental support for AI integration, which will be finalized with the release of Lucee 7.
+This documentation is subject to change, reflecting Lucee's aim to remain adaptable to future advancements.
+Feedback is welcome to help tailor functionality to users' needs.

 ## Configuration

-Lucee 6.2 allows you to create connections to various AI engines just as easily as you would define a datasource or cache.
-You can configure the connection in the Lucee Administrator or directly in the `.CFConfig.json` file as shown below:
+In Lucee 6.2, AI connections can be configured similarly to datasources or caches, either in the Lucee Administrator or directly in `.CFConfig.json`.
+Here are sample configurations:

-**Example for OpenAI (ChatGPT):**
+**OpenAI (ChatGPT) Example:**
 ```json
 "mychatgpt": {
     "class": "lucee.runtime.ai.openai.OpenAIEngine",